Is it Normal For Mattress Sizes To Be Off By a Few Inches?

 58″ x 77″

 Also, most frames are made to account for variations.
 I know this because we have a twin xl mattress on a twin bed frame.
 The twin xl is 2 inches longer than a standard twin.
-However, it fits just fine and we can’t tell.
+However, it fits just fine, and we can’t tell.

-These are reasons mattress dimensions might not quite matching up to company specs.
-It can be the result of a number of situations.
+We reached out to an industry expert to ask why there’s so much variation in mattress sizes.
+Here are reasons mattress dimensions might not quite match up to company specs.
+It can be the result of a number of causes, including…

-- The size originally planned for and listed on wasn’t feasible once the prototype was finished.
+- The size originally planned for and listed wasn’t feasible once the prototype was finished.
 As in they wanted it smaller but found it couldn’t

 be compressed that much.

-- The box manufacturer doesn’t hit the size exactly but the specs aren’t changed on the sites.
+- The box manufacturer doesn’t hit the size exactly, but the specs aren’t changed on the sites.

-- Manufacturers want to make their boxes seem smaller so they incorrectly list the sizes.
+- Manufacturers want to make their boxes seem smaller, so they incorrectly list the sizes.

-When we reached out to a specific brand and they said:
+When we reached out to a specific brand, and they said:

 Some fluctuation on the measurements is pretty normal.
 Depending on how much exactly, and which dimensions are affected it could be considered a warranty issue.